Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 4. Well-draining Soil

 Although Philodendron Rio and Brasil prefer soil moisture, they hate soggy soil.
-So, it is better to provide these varieties with soil that dries up easily.
+So, it is better to provide these varieties with soil that dries up quickly.

 So, it is ideal to have chunky, light, porous, nutrient-rich soil that drains excess water while retaining optimal moisture.